ceisammodes/DRed-MD/README.md

 After the `ensemble.pickle` file is created, it can be read with `nm_variance.py` that computes the NMV and removes the selected NM with low variance associated.
 The number of normal modes (NMs) can be selected via command line option.
 After running `nm_variance.py` the NMs to be included and all the information to perform dynamics in reduced dimensionality are stored in a new `.pickle` file that will be read from OpenMolcas during the dynamics.

 ## MD in reduced dimensionality
 Finally, after the `.pickle` file containg information regarding the PCA or the NMV is available, MD in reduced dimensionality can be performed using OpenMolcas and the `src/transformers/transformer.py` module.
-Both the `.pickle` file and the `transformer.py` should be present in the folder in which the MD is run.
+Before starting the dynamics, the initial geometries and velocities can be reduced using the `src/script_reduce_dyn/reduce_init_data.py` script.
+Both the `.pickle` and `transformer.py` files should be present in the folder in which the MD is run.
 An example of input file for running in reduced dimensionality is given in `templates/molcas_dyn_input.template`.

 # Test case: ***trans***-to-***cis*** isomerisation of AZM in reduced dimensionality

 ![Alt text](/docs/1234.png)

-# Example of use

 We provide, as a minimal example, the reduced dimensional dynamics of trans-AZM upon excitation to the S1 electronic state and the procedure followed to run in reduced dimensionality.
 Our intention with this example is not to show quantitative results about the isomerisation process of trans-AZM but rather to illustrate the simple but completely general procedure that can be followed to run simulations in reduced dimensionality within the present package.